Functions

-Rye comes with many builtin functions.
-Functions that are defined in a host language (Go).
-While solving a problem you build functions of your own in Rye.
+Rye comes with many built-in functions, which are functions defined in a host language (Go).
+While solving a problem, you can build your own functions in Rye.

 Functions are like any other Rye values.
 You create them by calling a function.
-The most common is builitn function fn.
-It takes two arguments a block of arguments and a block of code.
+The most common is the builitn function fn.
+It takes two arguments, a block of arguments and a block of code.

 It returns a function value which we assign to a word using a set-word, like any other value.